jeremiahbabudas/sales-performance-kpi-dashboard/README.md

 - **Visualizations**:
   - Clustered Column Chart for Actual vs Target
-  - **Team Slicer**: Allows filtering the dashboard by one of four sales teams to view team-specific performance
+  - Team Slicer: Allows filtering the dashboard by one of four sales teams to view team-specific performance
   - Employee-wise performance table with:
     - Actual
     - Target